Kit car insurance

 Is kit car insurance expensive?

-Specialist kit car insurance isn’t like a standard car insurance policy.
-Since each vehicle is unique, and the policy provides specialist cover, it’s likely to cost more than insuring a standard car.
+Since each vehicle is unique and the policy provides specialist cover, it’s likely to cost more than insuring a normal car.

 How can I cut the cost of my kit car insurance?